Schlicklab/Hi-BDiSCO/README.md

 4) `./run_part3_MC_subsequent_simulation.sh`                            -> Perform MC simulations to taking account the affects of tail acetylation, linker histion, etc., and solve spatial problems (submitting HPC jobs, output/org_sys/mc/sub_batch.s should be modified accordingly)

+## Outputs

+The structures after each step are all stored.

+The initial N_sim random structures are under `output/simulation/random_ini/`, with subfolders named copy_1 to copy_N (N=N_sim).
+The `snapshot.pdb` under these folders are the initial random structures in `PDB` format.

+The structures after BD simulations are under `output/simulation/BD/`.
+Likewise, there are copy_1 to copy_N subfolders, and `out.xyz` are the structures after BD in `XYZ` format.

+The structures after MC simulations are under `output/simulation/MC/`.
+The `snapshot.pdb` under copy_1 to copy_N subfolders are the final reconstructed structures in `PDB` format.